-From the sacred to the deliciously profane (see: super-sized peanut butter, banana and bacon sandwiches), June packs countless reasons to grab your bags and rack up some miles.
-Read on for eight of our favourite cases in point.
+From the sacred to the deliciously profane (see: super-sized peanut butter, banana and bacon sandwiches), June packs countless reasons to grab your bags and see places near and far.
+Read on for eight of our favourites this month.

 Pentecost Island, Vanuatu

-June is technically winter here, bringing down costs and crowd size—but the weather’s still lovely (highs in the mid-60s, generally) and there’s a lot going on: Vivid Sydney (May 24 – June 15) is a one-of-a-kind, multi-culti mish-mash of art, music, and technology.
-Check out the seventy-plus light installations—not least, Austral Flower Ballet: a psychedelic film projection on the sails of Sydney Opera House by Andrew Thomas Huang (a Bjork video alum).
-Carry on the global theme with the Multicultural Eid Festival and Fair (June 9) at the end of the Muslim holy month of Ramadan.
-Trot out your best "Eid Mubarak!" (the go-to holiday greeting), then hit the carnival rides, art workshops, and fire-breather shows.
-(Oh, and the stalls full of Turkish, Pakistani, and Indian treats).
-If you prefer your multiculturalism in cinematic form, you’ll find tons of it (plus plenty of Australia-made movies) at the Sydney Film Festival (June 5-16), where you’ll also find Kevin Hart, Tiffany Haddish and Wagner Moura (of Narcos fame), among others.
+June is technically winter here, bringing down costs and crowd size—but the weather’s still lovely (highs in the mid-60s, generally) and there’s a lot going on: Vivid Sydney (May 27 – June 18) is a one-of-a-kind multicultural mish-mash of art, music, and technology.
+Check out mesmerizing art displays, 3D light projections. exhilarating live music performances, thought-provoking debates and deep-dive discussions from some of the world’s brightest minds.
+If you prefer your multiculturalism in cinematic form, you’ll find tons of it (plus plenty of Australia-made movies) at the Sydney Film Festival (June 8-19), where you’ll also find Dakota Johnson, Jessica Chastain and Ralph Fiennes, among others.

-Scandinavia specializes in fun midsummer’s eve festivals — schnapps-fueled all-nighters around bonfires that recall pagan solstice celebrations.
+Scandinavia specializes in fun midsummer’s eve festivals — schnapps-fuelled all-nighters around bonfires that recall pagan solstice celebrations.
 But only Copenhagen’s — known as Sankt Hans Aften (St. John’s eve, June 23) — comes with this add-on: the Tivoli Midsummer Concert, when The Copenhagen Royal Chapel Choir leads an evening of choral singing, folk ballads, and poetry at the Tivoli Concert Hall, on the grounds of the magical gardens.
-Midsummer also marks a big moment in the foodie world: Vegetable Season (vegetarian and vegan heaven) at Copenhagen’s Noma, four-time leader of the World’s 50 Best Restaurants pack—and a favourite for the 2019 awards.
+Midsummer also marks a big moment in the foodie world: Vegetable Season (vegetarian and vegan heaven) at Copenhagen’s Noma, four-time leader of the World’s 50 Best Restaurants pack, which kicks off its summer menu on June 21.

 Cusco and the Sacred Valley

 To be clear: At no point during the year would you not be awed by Machu Picchu, but June brings several bonus reasons to visit the greater Cusco metro region.
-The first (June 17-19) involves a three-ish hour drive from Cusco followed by a two-ish-hour hike into the Sinakara Valley, where you’ll arrive to a mind-bending display of syncretism and nature: the festival of Qoyllur Rit’i, a blend of ancient Quechua rites and Catholic pilgrimage that brings round-the-clock dancing, singing and parading in costume at the foot of an Andean glacier.
-(Don’t attempt the trip solo: You’ll want to book through an agency.)
+The first (June 14-16) involves a three-ish-hour drive from Cusco followed by a two-ish-hour hike into the Sinakara Valley, where you’ll arrive to a mind-bending display of syncretism and nature: the festival of Qoyllur Rit’i, a blend of ancient Quechua rites and Catholic pilgrimage that brings round-the-clock dancing, singing and parading in costume at the foot of an Andean glacier.

 For another take on eating local, stay at Explora Sacred Valley.
-This eco-luxe hotel set between Cusco and Sacred Valley — an ideal base camp for anyone who loves hiking and off-the-beaten-path adventures —has just partnered with the legendary chef Virgilio Martinez to produce an haute and hyperlocal menu, where the likes of potatoes, corn, and quinoa will turn up in stunning incarnations.
+This eco-luxe hotel set between Cusco and Sacred Valley — an ideal base camp for anyone who loves hiking and off-the-beaten-path adventures — partnered with the legendary chef Virgilio Martinez to produce an haute and hyperlocal menu, where the likes of potatoes, corn, and quinoa will turn up in stunning incarnations.

-June marks the beginning of the short-lived puffin-watching season in the only US state that can lay claim to these avian A-listers.
+June marks the beginning of the short-lived puffin-watching season in the only U.S. state that can lay claim to these avian A-listers.
 Start with a Puffin Watch Cruise to the thriving colony at Eastern Egg Rock on the Pemaquid Peninsula.
-And diehards can keep the party going on gorgeous Mount Desert Island (pardon us, the Warbler Capital of the World) at the annual Acadia Birding Festival (May 30 – June 2).
+And diehards can keep the party going on gorgeous Mount Desert Island (pardon us, the Warbler Capital of the World) at the annual Acadia Birding Festival (June 2-5).
 And while the warblers, peregrine falcons and Arctic terns are indeed fab, you should check out the occasional supersized mammal for scale: Yes, you can see humpbacks in June, too, so hop a whale-watching cruise from Bar Harbor.